Status

 EIS Exhibition

-The Albury to Illabo Environmental Impact Statement (EIS) was released for public exhibition and comment by the NSW Department of Planning and Environment (DPE) on Wednesday 17 August 2022 and closed on Wednesday 28 September 2022.
+The Albury to Illabo Environmental Impact Statement (EIS) was released for public exhibition and comment by the NSW Department of Planning, Housing and Infrastructure (DPHI), formerly Department of Planning and Environment (DPE), on Wednesday 17 August 2022 and closed on Wednesday 28 September 2022.
 The EIS described the potential impacts of the project and proposed mitigation measures.

-During this time, the community and key stakeholders were invited to view and make a submission to DPE on the draft EIS.
+During this time, the community and key stakeholders were invited to view and make a submission to DPHI on the draft EIS.

 In all, 155 submissions were received from the general public, community organisations, business groups, along with Government Departments, agencies and local Councils.

-Inland Rail has prepared a Response to Submissions (RtS) report that includes an analysis of the issues raised in the submissions and how they have been addressed.
-In April 2023, the DPE directed Inland Rail to provide a Preferred Infrastructure Report (PIR) that further assesses traffic and transport, noise and vibration, and air quality.
-Both reports have been finalised and are available on the DPE Major Projects website.
+Inland Rail has prepared a Response to Submissions (RtS) report that includes an analysis of the issues raised in the EIS submissions and how they have been addressed.
+In April 2023, the DPHI directed Inland Rail to provide a Preferred Infrastructure Report (PIR) that further assessed traffic and transport, noise and vibration, and air quality.
+Both reports have been finalised and are available on the Department’s Major Projects website.

 Steps to Approval

-Once the PIR exhibition is completed, we will prepare a further Response to Submissions report.
-DPE will then consider the EIS, the PIR and both Response to Submissions reports in its assessment of the Albury to Illabo project.
+DPHI will consider the EIS, the PIR and both Response to Submissions reports in its assessment of the Albury to Illabo project.

-DPE will then make a final recommendation for the Minister to approve or refuse the proposed project.
+Finally, DPHI will then make a recommendation for the Minister to approve or refuse the proposed project.
+The Minister for Planning will make the final decision.

-For more information about the project’s EIS and next steps, visit the DPE website.
+For more information about the project’s EIS and next steps, visit the DPHI website.

 Albury to Illabo PIR summary of findings